pinellolab/haystack_bio/README.md

     conda install haystack_bio

-For other installation options, please consult the section *Other Installation Options*
+For other installation options, please consult the section *Other Installation Options*.
+In case you encounter difficulty in installing Miniconda or adding the Bioconda channel, please refer to the Bioconda project's [website](https://bioconda.github.io/) for more detailed installation instructions.
+Note that if you have Minicoda/Anaconda 3 already installed, you would need to create a separate environment for Python 2.7.
+Please consult [conda.io](https://conda.io/docs/py2or3.html#create-python-2-or-3-environments) for details.

 Testing Installation
 -----------------